y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 ```

 Key Features:
-- Parameter Access and Modification: Allows inspection and alteration of function arguments.
+- Parameter Access and Modification: Allows for the inspection and modification of function arguments.
 - Return Value Manipulation: Enables modification of return values before they are passed back to the caller.
 - Flow Control: Provides the ability to skip the original function call entirely (SetSkipCall).
 - State Management: Facilitates communication between the OnEnter and OnExit phases of the hook.